 ApplicantStack has released its Application Programming Interface (API) for Developers.

-The ApplicantStack Application Programming Interface (API) provides a way for developers to build easy, secure integrations between ApplicantStack and and other third-party and / or corporate systems.
+The ApplicantStack Application Programming Interface (API) provides a way for developers to build easy, secure integrations between ApplicantStack and other third-party and / or corporate systems.
 The ApplicantStack API will give your IT group the tool it needs to integrate your ApplicantStack account with your corporate payroll system or HRIS.
 The API uses a REST interface with JSON as the input and output and can be accessed using GET commands to read data and PUT commands to update it.

 For more information on how to use the API see our knowledge base article here.